jonathan-hase/Periphery-Blog/content/posts/YSorting/ysorting.md

 bluesky_post_author: "volution.bsky.social"

 cover:                            # Page cover image settings
-  image: "images/08isocalc.png"       # Path or URL to the cover image
+  image: ""       # Path or URL to the cover image
-  alt: "a dog"               # Alt text for accessibility
+  alt: ""               # Alt text for accessibility
-  caption: "a picture of a dog"               # Caption displayed under the cover
+  caption: ""               # Caption displayed under the cover
   relative: false                 # true if image is in a page bundle; false for static files
-  hidden: false                   # true to hide the cover only on this page
+  hidden: true                   # true to hide the cover only on this page

 ---